ToneLi/Some-methods-for-LangID/README.md

 | Transformer+CNN| 0.8354 |
 |Transformer+CNN+BiGRU| 0.8422 |

 I am suprised that the transformer have a lower performance than Bayes.
-Maybe there are somethings wrong when I tuned the model, maybe the transformer model is suitable for a bigger dataset.
+Maybe there is something wrong when I tuned the model.
+Maybe the transformer model is suitable for a bigger dataset.
 But, I found that it is feasible to combine Bi-GRU, CNN and transformer.
 ## Future Work
 I need to continue to optimize this model.
 ## Acknowledgement